-Workforce Continuing Education (WCE) courses are considered non-credit.
-When you take a WCE course, you usually won't earn college credit toward a degree, although there are exceptions – some are noted below.
+Workforce Development courses are considered non-credit.
+When you take such a course, you usually won't earn college credit toward a degree, although there are exceptions – some are noted below.
 But you can earn industry-recognized certifications and continuing education units, or CEUs.

 Which area of Wake Tech is the right place to find the training and resources you need?
 Where do you start?